Eastern Kingbird

 Kingbirds, as flycatchers, serve as a natural check on insect populations, helping control the numbers of a variety of insects.

-In their Amazonian wintering grounds, eastern kingbirds travel in flocks, eating fruits and perhaps spreading the seeds of tropical açaí or camu camu berries!
+In their Amazonian wintering grounds, eastern kingbirds travel in flocks, eating fruits and perhaps spreading the seeds of tropical açaí or camu camu berries.

+An animal's behavior helps it survive in its environment.
 The name “kingbird” comes, in part, from its fearless physical attacks of other birds that venture into its territory — kingbirds have been known to chase away crows and even hawks, screaming, sometimes landing on them in flight, and pecking fiercely on their backs.

 Title